Refloow/Steam-Crypto-Exchange-PRO/README.md

 Storage accounts are used to store the keys, craft the trades for both user buying and user selling orders.
 Alongside the main storefront, storage accounts also run a set of checks.
 The process of constructing trades from the main storefront account is controlled via a load balancer, which gets the requests from the storefront and then distributes the request, sending an additional one to each of the accounts to actually construct the trades.

+### Not all features and capabilities are publicly disclosed

 # contact

 - Discord: @refloow userid: 749452967207501836